-Download a Complete Listing of Lots by Category.
+Download a Complete Listing of PRICES REALIZED.

 FURNITURE: The 42 in. slant lid mahogany desk with fan-carved drop panel and interior drawers, owned by Gen. John Glover, originally of Marblehead, Massachusetts, procurer of the watercraft used for Gen. George Washington's crossing of the Delaware River and owner of The Schooner, Hannah, the first vessel of the Continental Navy, later The United States Navy.
 Family letter of provenance is included showing how the desk descended directly to the present estate.
 Early 19th c. original old red Maine hutch table with 48 in. scrub top.
 18th c.
 66 X 45 X 16 in. pine storage cupboard with front and side raised panels and original rattail hinges.
 Old black-painted country Chippendale side chair on Spanish feet with original pin-stripe decoration.
 Fine grain-painted and decorated Maine and other storage boxes.
 78 x 35 in. c.
 1800 N.E. old blue stepback cupboard with red interior.